OferLevi85/athenz/docs/setup_zms_prod.md

 ---------------

-Generate a unique private key that ZMS Server will use to sign any NTokens it issues.
+Generate a unique private key that ZMS Server will use to sign any certificates it issues.
 From the `athenz-zms-X.Y` directory execute the following commands:

 ```shell